ben18785/ml-mcmc-convergence/documentation/plan.md

   are convergence problems, jointly looking at all variables uses more information.
 It would be good to remind about marginals vs. joint and multiple testing vs. single test around here.
-* [ ] Figure 8: Wide data 250-dimensional example: established diagnostics.
-The
+  * [ ] Not sure what Aki means here.
+Ask him.
-  top row shows the results for the centered parameterisation; the bottom row for the non-centered.
+* [x] Figure 8: Wide data 250-dimensional example: established diagnostics.
+The top row shows the results for the centered parameterisation; the bottom row for the non-centered.
 Column A shows b columns B and C show the bulk- and tail-ESS;
   in each case the statistics are displayed split- R; for all model parameters